Chesapeake Country

 Take your time experiencing the special beauty of this tidewater region with its pristine waterways and vibrant historic waterfront villages.

 The lifestyles and livelihoods of generations of watermen, shipbuilders and farmers have been shaped by a landscape that, even to this day, makes it easy for visitors to imagine when goods were shipped to “faraway Baltimore” in wooden barrels lashed aboard schooners.
 The pace of life is slower here.
 Charming small towns are often accessed by boat as well as car.
 Popular pursuits include biking, kayaking, enjoying the cultural scene in arts communities and dining on some of the nation’s best seafood.
+Specially trained Chesapeake Bay Storytellers offer guided tours and authentic experiences both on and off the water.
 Travel this byway to explore the Great Chesapeake Bay Loop, your key to Chesapeake adventures.

 Upper Eastern Shore section from Chesapeake City to Kent Island